-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Arizona College - Mesa, approximately 52% of students took out student loans averaging $7,259 a year.
-That adds up to $29,036 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Arizona College - Mesa, approximately 94% of students took out student loans averaging $6,863 a year.
+That adds up to $27,452 over four years for those students.

-The student loan default rate at Arizona College - Mesa is 23.2%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Arizona College - Mesa is 14.0%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Arizona College - Mesa are given below.